BahadirOkumus/Basic-Portfolio-Clone/README.md

 # Basic-Portfolio-Clone
-A portfolio that has been recloned using a ready-made portfolio template.
+A portfolio recloned using a ready-made template with HTML and CSS.